Book Embeddings of k-Map Graphs: Abstract

 \section{Abstract}

 A \emph{map} is a partition of the sphere into regions that are labeled as countries or holes.
-The vertices of a \emph{map graph} are the countries of a map.
-There is an edge if and only if the countries are adjacent and meet in at least one point.
+A \emph{map graph} has the countries of a map as its vertices and there is an edge if and only if the countries are adjacent and meet in at least one point.
 For a $k$-\emph{map graph}, at most $k$ countries meet in a point.
 A graph is $k$-\emph{planar} if it can be drawn in the plane with at most $k$ crossings per edge.

-A $p$-page \emph{book embedding} of a graph is a linear ordering of the vertices and an assignment of the edges to $p$ pages, so that there is no conflict for edges assigned to the same page.
-The minimum number of pages is the \emph{book thickness} of a graph, also known as stack number or page number.
+A $p$-page \emph{book embedding} of a graph is a linear ordering of the vertices and an embedding of the edges to $p$ pages, such that there is no conflict in any page, that is any two embedded edges do not twist or cross.
+The \emph{book thickness} of a graph is the minimum number of pages in all book embeddings.

-We show that every $k$-map graph has a book embedding in $6\lfloor k/2 \rfloor+5$ pages, which, for $n$-vertex graphs, can be computed in $O(kn)$ time from its map.
-Our result improves the best known upper bound.
-Towards a lower bound, it is shown that some $k$-map graphs need $\lfloor 3k/4 \rfloor$ pages.
-In passing, we obtain an improved upper bound of eleven pages for 1-planar graphs, which are subgraphs of 4-map graphs, and of 17 pages for optimal 2-planar graphs.
+We show that any $k$-map graph with $n$ vertices admits a book embedding in $6\lfloor k/2 \rfloor+5$ pages, that can be computed in $O(kn)$ time from its map.
+On the other hand, there are $k$-map graphs that need $\lfloor 3k/4 \rfloor$ pages.
+In passing, we obtain an improved upper bound of eleven pages for 1-planar graphs and of 17 pages for optimal 2-planar graphs.